SSWConsulting/SSW.Rules.Content/rules/know-the-basic-video-terminologies/rule.md

 When the audio is recorded separately than the camera, you will need to sync to he recording to the camera audio during the edit.

-For example, if you see someone's mouth moving at a different time than the recording audio, you would report an "audio sync error".
+Feedback example: "At the 2:22, Adam's mouth moving at a different time than the recording audio, it has a audio sync error, can you fix that problem?"

 ### 16. Audio - Denoise

-Audio Denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.
+Audio denoising is the process of reducing unwanted audio anomolies like background ambience, wind, or static from dialogue without affecting the quality.

 Feedback example: "I can hear a buzzing sound with my headphones on, but not when watching on my iPad.
 Can we denoise the audio?"